 Students and all other members of the School District community and third parties are encouraged to promptly report incidents of unlawful discrimination and/or retaliation to a teacher, administrator, supervisor, or other District official so that the Board may address the conduct.
-Any teacher, administrator, supervisor, or other District employee or official who receives such a complaint shall file it with the CO within two (2) school days.
+Any teacher, administrator, supervisor, or other District employee or official who receives such a complaint shall file it with the CO () at his/her first convenience () within two (2) school days.